Ethan-Rao/BTS-Data-Anlysis-Programs/README.md

 Required Python Libraries/Modules: Numpy, Pandas, Openpyxl, Tkinter, TKconstants, TkFileFialog, Os, Collections, Operator

+For either program, user must specify number of cycles to be analyzed across all selected data files.

 Sort_by_Stability.py allows users to sort the performance data of selected cells by the average percent decrease in discharge capacity per charge/discharge cycle.
 Upon running the program, a dialog box will appear and allow users to select the data file for each cell to be analyzed.
-The discharge capacity and coulombic efficiency of the first cycle for each cell are also presented in the output excel file, "sort_by_stability.xlsx" The program analyzes 150 cycles, this value can be changed in line 13.
+The discharge capacity and coulombic efficiency of the first cycle for each cell are also presented in the output excel file, "sort_by_stability.xlsx"

-Compare_Discharge_Capacities.py allows users to compare the discharge capacity values for each cycle for all selected cells in the output excel file, "compare_discharge_capacities.xlsx".
+Compare_Discharge_Capacities.py allows users to compare the discharge capacity values for each cycle for all selected cells.
 Upon running the program, a dialog box will appear and allow users to select the data file for each cell to be analyzed.
-The program analyzes 150 cycles, this value can be changed in line 12.
+The results will appear in the output excel file, "compare_discharge_capacities.xlsx"